ydahal1/ydahal1/jokes.md

-Why did the tomato blush?
-Because it saw the salad dressing.
+Yesterday a clown held a door open for me.
+I thought it was a nice jester.

 [
-Wed Oct 22 00:28:54 UTC 2025
+Thu Oct 23 00:27:30 UTC 2025
  ]